ga4gh/vrs/docs/source/terms_and_model.rst

 DerivedSequence
 ###############

-**Biological Definition**

 Certain mechanisms of variation result from relocating and transforming sequence from another location in the genome.
+A *derived sequence* is a mechanism for expressing (typically large) reference subsequences specified by a :ref:`SequenceLocation`.

 **Computational Definition**

-A relocated sequence is specified by the location of the source material and the orientation of that sequence.
+An expression of a sequence that is derived from a referenced sequence location.

 **Information Model**